nicguzz/nicguzz/README.md

 I am Nic, I am a Junior Developer and my main interest besides **LEARNING**! 📖 is web development 🖥️ 🖱️

-I finished a Bootcamp in **Frontend with VueJS** in Ironhack.es last Oct 2022 and since then, I have been searching for an opportunity to start a career.
+I finished a Bootcamp in **Frontend with VueJS** in Ironhack.com last Oct 2022 and since then, I have been searching for an opportunity to start a career.

 I also finished a **Master in Python** in CICE.es last November 2021